 Size: 42 acres (Granite Island Preserve); 1.7 acres (Kintner Salt Marsh)

-Trails: A loop trail about a mile long that starts and ends at the trailhead parking lot, with 3 short spur trails taking hikers to scenic overlooks (2 with benches) on the shore.
+Trails: A loop trail about a mile long that starts and ends at the trailhead parking lot, with 3 short spur trails taking hikers to scenic overlooks (two with benches) on the shore.
 The Story Trail, featuring a book for young readers or work from Students at the Vinalhaven School is 0.2 miles.